7 of the best UK airport facilities you need to know about

 5. Interactive fun for kids at Birmingham Airport

-Birmingham Airport has a handy facility for those heading off on holiday in the shape of its 'day-before bag drop' service.
-For those taking breaks with Thomson or First Choice, there is the option to drop your bag early if you've checked in online.
-You can do so at the Thomson check in desks between 12.00pm and 10.00pm up to 24 hours before your flight.
+Birmingham Airport* has a handy facility for those heading off on holiday in the shape of its 'day-before bag drop' service.
+For those taking breaks with TUI or First Choice, there is the option to drop your bag early if you've checked in online.
+You can do so at the TUI check in desks between 12.00pm and 10.00pm up to 24 hours before your flight.

 Families can also relax at Birmingham Airport thanks to the Sky Zone*, a free-to-use play area with everything your wee ones could wish for.
 There's a range of interactive airport-themed games, from security spot checking to testing kids' flying skills at the Flight Desk kiosk.